List of Dandadan episodes

 In August 2024, prior to the premiere of the English dub, the first two episodes of the anime were leaked alongside many other anime productions that were localized by Iyuno.
 Episodes 3–6 were later leaked prior to the anime's premiere.

-After the airing of the first season finale, a second season was announced and aired from July 4 to September 19, 2025.
+After the airing of the first-season finale, a second season was announced and aired from July 4 to September 19, 2025.
 (Note: JNN affiliates listed the season premiere as airing on July 3 at 24:26, which is effectively July 4 at 12:26 a.m.
 JST.)
 Abel Góngora co-directed the season with Fūga Yamashiro.
 Crunchyroll and Netflix announced that they would stream the season worldwide, while Hulu and ADN is streaming it in the United States and several European territories, respectively.
 The first three episodes of the season premiered in theaters outside Japan as a compilation film under the title Dan Da Dan: Evil Eye beginning on May 30 in Asia, and on June 7 in Europe.
 The opening theme song for the season is "Kakumei Dōchū" (革命道中), performed by Aina the End, while the ending theme song is "Doukashiteru" (どうかしてる), performed by WurtS.
+Following up on a sneak peak airing of its first episode on December 28, 2025, the English dub of the second season is officially set to broadcast on Adult Swim's Toonami programming block on March 29, 2026.

-After the airing of the second season finale, a third season was announced.
+After the airing of the second-season finale, a third season was announced.
+It is set to premiere in 2027.